Australian Dog Names - 47 Unique Aussie Options

 Short for kangaroo, this is a fabulous Australian dog name.
 It’s very popular too.
 This is because it’s easy to say and remember.
 It’s also a nod to our Australian heritage without being too on the nose.

 I love this name!
 Vegemite is a love it or hate it kind of thing.
-You may want to shorten the name for day to day use, like “Veg”.
+You may want to shorten the name for day to day use, like “Veg” or "Mite".

 Wallabies are small, powerful and intimate creatures.
 It’s a very cute name to give your dog.
 Despite having three syllables, the vowel mix also makes it relatively easy for your pup to remember.